ozgarr/mimuw/year1/nsqrt/README.md

  `Q` and `X` are pointers to binary representations of numbers _Q_ and _X_.
 Numbers are written in binary, little endian, 64 bits in each uint64_t. `n` contains the number of bits and is a number divisible by 64 between 64 and 256000.
 ## Features
 The function calculates nearest whole square roots blazingly fast, it can calculate numbers up to 256000 bits of length in binary.
-The code section of the asm file is under 200 bytes.
+The code section of the object file is under 200 bytes.
 ## Build
 You can compile it with `nasm -f elf64 -w+all -w+error -o nsqrt.o nsqrt.asm` then link it with your program.
 ## Usage